AntonDON22/ERP/replit.md

 ## Changelog
 - June 30, 2025.
 Initial setup
 - June 30, 2025.
 Removed category and description fields completely from all products
+- June 30, 2025.
+Successfully migrated from in-memory storage to PostgreSQL database with Drizzle ORM
+- June 30, 2025.
+Removed all photos, buttons, and creation/editing functionality - simplified to view-only product listing

 ## User Preferences